paulmaitre/WebScraping-Udemy/README.md

 - lib: selenium, beautifulsoup4
 - install chromedriver

-Images Folder: Contains screen of each dataframe obtain by getting data from of web page
+Images Folder: screens of each dataframe obtain for each python script.